If you or someone you know requires emergency ambulance treatment and/or transport you will be required to pay a fee for this service.

 Patient Hardship Policy

-The Ambulance Service of NSW (the Service) is required to charge fees for services provided to patients.
-In many cases patients are charged at a reduced rate (as NSW residents) or are exempt from ambulance charges (eg certain pensioners).
+NSW Ambulance is required to charge fees for services provided to patients.
+In many cases patients are charged at a reduced rate (as NSW residents) or are exempt from NSW Ambulance charges (eg certain pensioners).
 The policy sets out arrangements for fee exemptions; how to apply for a waiver of fees on the grounds of hardship and the types of circumstances that may be considered for waiver.

 More on Patient Hardship Policy [PDF 234KB]